kleeenv/training/README.md

 * Learn the DEI definition and challenges and find data from library and governmental open data platforms at the county, state, and national levels.

-* Learn how to load data from a governmental open data platform and understand the core packages
+* Learn how to load data from a governmental open data platform and understand the core packages.

-* Check statistics of the data set using basic tools and conduct data manipulation for analysis
+* Check statistics of the data set using basic tools and conduct data manipulation for analysis.

 * Learn how to run descriptive statistics & plot histograms and pie charts in Python, and interpret data results.